-The Arts industry is one that is not going to be affected in the future by automation, as many of the skills needed require the human touch.
-A machine cannot apply a performers make up, nor build a set or operate a camera or perform for others in the same way as humans can.
-A career in the Arts industries is one that will give you a strong future.
+The arts industry is one that is not going to be affected in the future by automation, as many of the skills needed require the human touch.
+A machine cannot apply a performers make up, build a set, operate a camera or perform for others in the same way as humans can.
+A career in the arts industries is one that will give you a strong future.

 Head of Department: Mrs J McDonald - email@example.com